The Bird of Paradise plant, Strelitzia reginae (Stre-litzia regi-nae or Strel-it-zia re-ginae) is an evergreen perennial popular as a landscape plant.

 Birds of paradise are heavy feeders.
 Applying fertilizer in spring will provide your plant with all the nutrients it requires to bloom.

-Use slow-release granular fertilizer to feed plants during spring and summer.
+Use slow-release granular fertilizer for regular feeding of plants during spring and summer.

-During the flowering season, liquid plant food can also be used on a weekly basis.
+During the flowering season, use liquid fertilizer on a weekly basis.

 In autumn and through the winter months, limit feeding to once a month.